NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1ParticleBase.md

 ---

-title: "Rivet::ParticleBase"
+title: 'class Rivet::ParticleBase'
-summary: "Base class for particle-like things like Particle and Jet. "
+description: "Base class for particle-like things like Particle and Jet. "

 ---